Reliable Sources: Three theories why Omarosa's book is not a #1 best seller

 Simon & Schuster is a division of CBS Corporation, so "Unhinged" is a CBS product, but NBC offered the better "package" -- meaning, NBC promised her "Meet the Press," then "Today," then MSNBC.
 I think it made sense, given Omarosa's history on NBC's "Apprentice."
 Savannah Guthrie shined during the "Today" interview -- even after Omarosa told her to "calm down," and even after O claimed she had to leave for another interview -- Guthrie nailed the final Q, asking, "The book is called Unhinged...who does that refer to?"

-Later in the day, O was on MSNBC's "Velshi & Ruhle" and "Hardball..."
-Plus the PBS "NewsHour..."
-On Tuesday, she'll be on "CBS This Morning," Katy Tur's MSNBC program, and "The Daily Show."
+Later in the day, Omarosa was on MSNBC's "Velshi & Ruhle" and "Hardball..."
+Plus the PBS "NewsHour."
+On Tuesday, she's on "CBS This Morning," Katy Tur's MSNBC program, and "The Daily Show."
 Let's see where she is on Amazon's best sellers list this time tomorrow...

 O's other goals?